wballard/kerasvideo-server/readme.md

 API endpoints handle posted files, and conversion to the appropriate vector encoding for use with keras.
 Once a `POST` image is encoded, it is sent to the loaded model for classification.
 Once classified, the classification results are serialized to JSON and returned.

-## Utilities
-`dump_mnist.py` is provided to create a set of image files from the encoded MNIST digit dataset in order to exercise the post API.

 ## Docker
 The included Dockerfile will create a container, complete with the REST server -- and pretrained models.
 Distributing